Skip to content

 Danger

 Changing the user's password from the Uptime Kuma web interface after the application has been deployed will make the API addon nonfunctional.
-Contact the NMaaS team in case a password change is necessary.
+Contact the nmaas team in case a password change is necessary.